 Your Safe Harbor Plan Notice may be delivered electronically, by hand, or by regular mail.
 Employers are responsible for tracking the delivery list, method, and timing of delivery— which will be requested in case of an audit by IRS or DOL.
 Companies like Ubiquity automatically do this on behalf of the small business owner, so they have one less thing to think about.

-Weighing the pros and cons of a Safe Harbor plan for your business can be challenging—without all the additional hassle of setting up a 401k.
+Weighing the pros and cons of a Safe Harbor plan for your business can be challenging—without all the additional hassle of setting up a 401(k).
 Luckily, our experts at Ubiquity can walk you through the plan design options and the setup process to make sure your plan is designed to fit perfectly to your needs.
-Only Ubiquity offers flat-fee plans plus free expert advice combined with 20 years of small business experience.
+Only Ubiquity offers flat-fee plans1,free expert advice, and 24 years of small business experience.